Helping you find the right answers

 Will the stadium only be used for football?

-No, while this is first and foremost a football stadium, it is also proposed to be a multi-purpose event facility which will cater for everything from outdoor events to large conferences and small community meetings within the stadium’s facilities.
+No, while this is first and foremost a football stadium, it is also proposed to be a multi-purpose building which will cater for everything from outdoor events to large conferences and small community meetings within the stadium’s facilities.

-The area set aside for the matchday Fan Zone could also lend itself to different year-round uses.
+The area set aside for the match day Fan Plaza and a stepped plaza could also lend themselves to different year-round uses.

 Transport and Travel